Trent University Archives

 ?, SusettePort Hopen/aFJuly 14, 1863Poor quality of bloodItalian servant of Dr. Dewar of Port Hope

 McMahon, JohnPort Hope[38]MSep.
-12, 1863Accidental drowning; fell off railway bridge at Beamish's MillH/o Ann McNamara
+12, 1863Accidental drowning; fell through the railway bridge at Beamish's Mill[H/o Ann McNamara]

 Corby, ThomasPort Hopen/aMSep.
 17, 1863Rail Road accident while coupling cars of the Port Hope and Peterborough Rail Road